pratstick/The-Interview-Alchemist/README.md

 ## Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss what you’d like to change.
+Ideas for new features, UI improvements, or bug fixes are always appreciated.

 ---

 ## License

 This project is licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the [LICENSE](LICENSE) file for details.

 ---